FlyingDomotic/FF_SmsServer/README.md

 Contains a schema of a full implementation, with ESP8266, A6/GA6 modem, ATtiby 85 external watchdog and Arduino Nano as IO extender.

 Contains also a pin mapping on a 7 x 9 cm PCB.

+### examples/smsServerTest.py
+Check if SMS server is working correctly.
+It sends an SMS (using SMS server) to itself, and checks if it receive it back within a minute.
+If not, it sends a mail with error, and if smsServerRestartUrl is defined, sends a restart to SMS server.

+### examples/smsServerTest.json
+JSON configuration file for examples/smsServerTest.py.
+Contains the following lines:
+- "mqttServer": IP address or name of MQTT server
+- "mqttPort": Port number of MQTT server (often 1883)
+- "mqttUser": Username to use with MQTT server (or empty if no username needed)
+- "mqttPassword": Password of MQTT server (or empty if no password needed)
+- "mqttReceiveTopic": SMS server receive topic (default to "smsServer/received")
+- "mqttSendTopic": SMS server send topic (default to "smsServer/toSend")
+- "mailSender": mail address of sender/receiver
+- "mailServer": IP address or name of mail server
+- "smsServerNumber": SMS server phone number.
+Note that this number should be in authorized phone list in SMS server parameters
+- "smsServerRestartUrl": SMS server restart URL (like "http://<IP address or name of SMS server>/admin/restart") or empty, if no restarted requested.